mtiller/ModelicaBook/text/source/behavior/equations.rst

 What we see in our ``NewtonCooling`` example is how this equation would be expressed in Modelica.
 Note that this is really no different than the equation we saw in our ``FirstOrder`` model from the :ref:`first-order` example.
+One thing worth noting is that the equation in our ``NewtonCooling`` example contains a complete expression on the left hand side.
+In Modelica, it is **not** necessary for each equation to be an explicit equation for a single variable.
+An equation can contain complete expressions on either side.
+It is the compilers job to determine how to use these equations to solve for the different variables in the problem.

-The main difference here is that we can adjust the different parameter values individually.
+What distinguishes our ``NewtonCooling`` example from the ``FirstOrder`` model is that we can independently adjust the different parameter values.
 Furthermore, these parameter values are tied to physical, measurable properties of the materials or environmental conditions.
 In other words, this version is slightly more physical than the simple mathematical relationship used in the ``FirstOrder`` model.

 Now, we can't really run the ``NewtonCooling`` model as is because it lacks values for the five parameters.
 In order to create a model that